How to Reach Curitiba?

 For something a little different, jump on board the mountain rail line for a Train Excursion to Morretes – a comfortable trip through the mountains to a historical town.
 You will see colonial houses, old craft markets perfect for shopping, and historical churches.
 The kids can learn about the area’s history from the guide and you can all enjoy a traditional Paraná regional lunch.

 What are the top attractions to visit in Curitiba with family?

-The top attractions to visit in Curitiba with family is the Hop On / Hop Off Bus Route that takes a circular route of the city, passing landmarks, and highlights of the city.
+The top attraction to visit in Curitiba with family is the Hop On / Hop Off Bus Route which takes a circular route of the city, passing important landmarks along with Curitiba’s historic center.
 The best thing about this attraction is that you and the kids can choose where to jump off and explore Curitiba more.
 Be sure to grab a route map so you can keep track of where you are on the circuit.

 What are the best outdoor activities in Curitiba with family?